Adam G. Hinds: Syria Team & OPCW-UN Joint Mission in Syria

 Hinds returned to New York in 2013 to join the Syria Team in the Department of Political Affairs where he worked on post-conflict preparedness and to remove Syria's chemical weapons program as part of the OPCW-UN Joint Mission in Syria.

 Community work

 Hinds returned to western Massachusetts in 2014 and started a program in Pittsfield, Massachusetts to work with high-risk youth at risk of being involved in violence and gang participation.
 He then became the Executive Director of the Northern Berkshire Community Coalition, an organization that works on community development, including addressing youth development, addiction, and rural health access.

 Massachusetts State Senate

 Hinds was elected to the Massachusetts State Senate in November 2016 and was re-elected in 2018.
 Hinds is the Chair of the Joint Committee on Revenue and serves on the following committees within the Senate Chamber: the Senate Committee on Ways and Means, Education, Healthcare Financing, Rules, and Tourism, Arts & Cultural Development.
 Hinds is the Vice Chair of the Senate Committee on Redistricting.
+In 2022, Hinds ran for Lieutenant Governor of Massachusetts.
+At that year's Democratic convention he fell short of the 15% threshold needed to make a primary ballot, securing 12.4%.

+Edward M. Kennedy Institute

+Hinds resigned from the Senate on September 25, 2022 to become the chief executive officer and executive director the Edward M. Kennedy Institute for the United States Senate.